AjanShrestha/poodr/chapter_4.md

     hash.keys.sort.join(', ')

 Each line is a message chain containing a number of dots (periods).
 These chains are colloquially referred to as train wrecks; each method name represents a train car and the dots are the connections between them.
 These trains are an indication that you might be violating Demeter.

+### Consequences of Violations

+Chapter 2 stated that code should be transparent, reasonable, usable and exem- plary.
+Some of the message chains above fail when judged against TRUE:

+- If wheel changes tire or rotate, depart may have to change.Trip has nothing to do with wheel yet changes to wheel might force changes in Trip.
+This unnecessarily raises the cost of change; the code is not reasonable.
+- Changing tire or rotate may break something in depart.
+Because Trip is distant and apparently unrelated, the failure will be completely unexpected.
+This code is not transparent.
+- Trip cannot be reused unless it has access to a customer with a bicycle that has a wheel and a tire.
+It requires a lot of context and is not easily usable.
+- This pattern of messages will be replicated by others, producing more code with similar problems.
+This style of code, unfortunately, breeds itself.
+It is not exemplary.

+The risk incurred by Demeter violations is low for stable attributes, this may be the most cost-efficient strategy.

+This tradeoff is permitted as long as you are not changing the value of the attrib- ute you retrieve.
+If depart sends customer.bicycle.wheel.tire with the intent of altering the result, it is not just retrieving an attribute, it is implementing behavior that belongs in Wheel.
+In this case, customer.bicycle.wheel.tire becomes just like customer.bicycle.wheel.rotate; it’s a chain that reaches across many objects to get to distant behavior.
+The inherent cost of this coding style is high; this violation should be removed.

+The third message chain, hash.keys.sort.join is perfectly reasonable and, despite the abundance of dots, may not be a Demeter violation at all.
+Instead of eval- uating this phrase by counting the “dots,” evaluate it by checking the types of the intermediate objects.

+    hash.keys returns an Enumerable
+    hash.keys.sort also returns an Enumerable
+    hash.keys.sort.join returns a String

+By this logic, there is a slight Demeter violation.
+However, if you can bring yourself to accept that hash.keys.sort.join actually returns an Enumerable of Strings, all of the intermediate objects have the same type and there is no Demeter violation.
+If you remove the dots from this line of code, your costs may well go up instead of down.

+As you can see, Demeter is more subtle than first appears.
+Its fixed rules are not an end in themselves; like every design principle, it exists in service of your overall goals.
+Certain “violations” of Demeter reduce your application’s flexibility and main- tainability, while others make perfect sense.